chARpack/chARpack.github.io/src/routes/manual/00-getting_started/01-installation.md

 ---

 ## Installing chARpack
-To install chARpack, go on out download page (link TBA) and get the version for your desired platform.
+To install chARpack, go to our download page (link TBA) and get the version for your desired platform.
 We recommend to always install the windows standalone app (link TBA) since chARpack works best in conjunction with a desktop PC.

 ### Windows